Dr. Temple Northup

 Bio

-Temple Northup is the Director of the School of Journalism and Media Studies at San Diego State University, and is on the Executive Committee for the Association of Schools of Journalism and Mass Communication.
+Temple Northup is the Director of the School of Journalism and Media Studies at San Diego State University.
 He received his Bachelor of Arts from Wake Forest University, his Master of Arts from Syracuse University, and his Ph.D. from the University of North Carolina, Chapel Hill.

 Before joining the School of Journalism and Media Studies last year, he served as the Director of the Jack J. Valenti School of Communication at the University of Houston.
 He was also the Co-Director of the Gulf Coast Food Project—an interdisciplinary project that promotes the study of food in the Texas Gulf Coast region—for which he oversaw the production of the documentary films and multimedia stories.
 He also led the school’s efforts to internationalize its curriculum by creating faculty-led programs abroad, launching a global communication conference on campus, and developing new minors and graduate degrees in global communication.